-Notes (For 9GE Stand Alone, Module, and Multi-Axis models):
+Notes (For Module and Multi-Axis):

-- (1) Bus power logic (SMB models) not available for input voltages of greater than 370 VDC (Module) or 360 VAC (Stand Alone and Multi-Axis). - (2) Refer to the Electrical Ratings on (pg.20-21) for available combinations of voltage and current. - (3) External sine commutation and tachometer may not both be selected.
+- (1) Bus power logic (SMB models) not available for input voltages greater than 370 VDC (Module) or 360 VAC (Multi-Axis). - (2) Refer to Table 2-3 Electrical Ratings for available combinations of input voltage and output current. - (3) External sine commutation and tachometer may not both be selected.

-3. Drive Interface
+3. Drive Interface and Wiring

-This section describes 9GE drive connections and pin specific functions.
+This section describes the drive connections and pin specific functions.
 Refer to the drive's installation drawings in the Appendix to locate the connectors on the drives.